Icelandic fiddle

-The Icelandic fiddle (Icelandic: fiðla [ˈfɪðla]) is a traditional Icelandic instrument that can be described as a box with two brass strings which is played with a bow.
+The Icelandic fiddle (fiðla; /is/) is a traditional Icelandic instrument that can be described as a box with two brass strings which is played with a bow.
 The strings stretch across one end of the box to the other where they are tuned by two tuning pegs.

 In English, the Icelandic fiddle may be referred to as a fiddle or violin.
 It was known to be used in the medieval ages when the King of Sweden kept both fiddle and harp players in his court.
 The fiddle has also been seen in the medieval cathedral of Nidaros in Norway, where statues of people playing the fiddle are displayed.

 History

 The instrument was first introduced in a folktale in the 16th century, although it was not clearly described until the 18th century by Jón Ólafsson, who described the instrument as a cavernous box.
 Later in the 18th century, the Swedish explorer Uno von Troil visited Iceland in 1722, where he wrote about a langspil and fiddle and noted that both were played with bows.
 Displayed in the National Museum of Iceland is a drawing of the famous fiðla player, Sveinn Þórarinsson.
 Not much else is known about the instrument and its uses began to die out by the middle of the 19th century.